We live in an age of infinite possibilities. Our beautiful world is full of people to meet, places to travel, and experiences to explore.

 Some of the most important work that you can do with your time is to continuously hone in on what priorities you feel called to focus on at any given time.
 Have a regular rhythm of planning time that allows you to clarify what’s most important for the season you currently find yourself in right now.

 Running a business involves an ongoing dialogue with your own heart, with what your clients are saying they want, and what the world needs.
 Take time to tune in to that conversation so you can set your goals, curate and prioritize your to-do list accordingly.
 A small business management platform will help you do this too.

 Picture this: You’ve super productive, maximizing tasks out of every minute of the day, from the moment you wake up.
 By the time you come home, you’re exhausted.
 You’ve got nothing left for your loved ones.

 Sacrificing energy in the name of productivity robs you of your ability to be fully present.
 Recovering from deep burnout taught me the importance of gauging my energy levels and learning to respect my limits.
 It’s a challenge to learn in a world that glorifies hustle, where busyness is touted like a badge of honor.

 Not all tasks are created equal, especially when it comes to energy expended.
 Track where you are spending your time over a period that is typical for your schedule.
 What insights or patterns emerge?

 - Look at your schedule in a visual way and from an energetic standpoint.
-Time block all your activities (remember to include transitions including travel time, getting focused, or winding down).
+Time block all your activities using an online meeting scheduler (remember to include transitions including travel time, getting focused, or winding down).
 Is there visually enough margin or white space to breathe throughout your schedule to fully recharge your tank (creative, mental, emotional, social)?
 Do you have too many things on your plate?

 - What are the optimal circumstances for you to engage in each task?
 Is your energy best in the morning, afternoon, or evening?
 Are you more motivated or distracted in a public space vs working at home alone?